Patient Cost Transparency Implementation Guide

 1. A patient schedules a service or requests an estimate for a service which triggers the composition of a collection of one or more GFEs.

-3. For insured patients, a collection of GFEs in the form of a FHIR resource bundle (GFE Collection Bundle) is submitted (via the gfe-submit operation) to the payer’s endpoint for AEOB creation.
+3. For insured patients, one or more GFEs in a FHIR Bundle resource (GFE Packet) is submitted (via the gfe-submit operation) to the payer’s endpoint for AEOB creation.

-4. The payer would then process, adjudicate, and produce the AEOB Bundle.
+4. The payer would then process, adjudicate, and produce the AEOB Packet.

-5. The patient can now request and receive the AEOB Bundle via FHIR query.
+5. The patient and provider may receive a notification of availability of the AEOB Packet and can now request and receive the AEOB Packet via FHIR query.

 Note: Communication to the patient could be direct from the provider or the payer or through a third-party app via an API.